Hewaheta Electoral District: 1960 (March) Parliamentary General Election

 Results of the 4th parliamentary election held on 19 March 1960:

 1960 (July) Parliamentary General Election

 Results of the 5th parliamentary election held on 20 July 1960:

 1965 Parliamentary General Election

 Results of the 6th parliamentary election held on 22 March 1965:

 1970 Parliamentary General Election

 Results of the 7th parliamentary election held on 27 May 1970:

 1977 Parliamentary General Election

 Results of the 8th parliamentary election held on 21 July 1977:

+In April 1982 Daniel resigned his seat in parliament, following inquiries relating to his involvement in alleged gold-smuggling activities.
+His sister, Rupa Sriyani, was appointed by the United National Party as his replacement.